 Increase brand awareness.
 To create authentic and lasting brand awareness, avoid solely publishing promotional messages.
-Instead, focus on rich and authentic content emphasizes your brand and puts your followers ahead of the hard sell.
+Instead, focus on rich and authentic content that emphasizes your brand and puts your followers ahead of the hard sell.

 Social media marketing will get you more sales

-Social media marketing important for your business because it will get you more sales.
+Social media marketing is important for your business because it will get you more sales.
 Did you know that 70% of business-to-consumer marketers have acquired customers through Social media?

 Not surprisingly, when you stay in front of your Chinese customer base, they’re more likely to buy from you when they need the products you sell, but social media marketing does far more than increasing brand presence.
 You can influence customer buying decisions at multiple points along the sales funnel, from amplifying the reach of white papers targeting the top of the funnel, to answering customer questions.